junian/junian.github.io/docs/content/blog/index.md

 I write so many topics, but mostly is about tech.

 I even won 4th place of a Blogging competition back in 2011.
-One of the prizes was a voucher to buy a domain, so I purchased [junian.net](https://www.junian.net/) and still use it until today.
+One of the prizes was a voucher to buy a domain, so I purchased [junian.net](https://www.junian.net/) (now migrated to [junian.dev]) and still use it until today.

 ## Posts